 - The Solicitor to the Council, after consultation with the Chief Executive and Executive Director (Resources) can report to Full Council if she considers that any proposal, decision or omission would give rise to unlawfulness or maladministration.
 Such a report will have the effect of stopping the proposal or decision being implemented until the report has been considered.

 - The Council has developed and adopted a number of codes and protocols that govern both Member and officer activities defining the standards of behaviour such as:

 - Members Code of Conduct

 - Officers' Code of Conduct

 - Member / Officer Protocol

 - Planning Code of Conduct

 - Member declarations of interest

 - Gifts and hospitality

 - Grievance procedures

 - The Council takes fraud, corruption and maladministration very seriously and has the following policies which aim to prevent or deal with such occurrences:

 - Anti Fraud and Corruption Policy and Fraud Response Plan

-- Confidential Reporting Code (Whistleblowing Policy); - Human Resources policies regarding disciplinary of staff involved in such incidents. - Member and Officer behaviour is governed by separate Codes of Conduct.
+- Confidential Reporting Code (Whistleblowing Policy);

+- Human Resources policies regarding disciplinary of staff involved in such incidents. - Member and Officer behaviour is governed by separate Codes of Conduct.
 These include a requirement for declarations of interest to be completed.
 Conduct of Members is monitored by a Standards Committee, independently chaired, which also investigates allegations of misconduct of Members.
 The Standards Committee has a defined work programme which it reviews at each meeting which includes planned reviews of relevant codes and protocols within the Constitution. - The Corporate Complaints procedures enables the Council to receive and investigate any complaint made against it, a Member or a member of staff. - Many services across the organisation abide by, or have achieved various accredited status of excellence, as well as being shortlisted for and winning a number of national awards.
-These include: - The Council has maintained Investors in People accreditation throughout the organisation on an individual departmental basis.
-A full Council accreditation is planned for September 2010. - Legal Services has achieved Lexcel accreditation, which is the Law Society's practice management standard, only awarded to solicitors who meet the highest management and customer care standards. - Customer Service excellence award has been retained by Strategic Resources and is due for reaccreditation in July 2010 within Planning Services. - Strategic Resources achieved a number of successes with the LGS Awards, Government Business Awards, and Municipal Journal Awards.
+These include: - The Council has maintained Investors in People accreditation, and has been awarded "bronze" staus for the whole Council. - Legal Services has achieved Lexcel accreditation, which is the Law Society's practice management standard, only awarded to solicitors who meet the highest management and customer care standards. - Strategic Resources achieved a number of successes in recent years with the LGS Awards, Government Business Awards, and Municipal Journal Awards.
 It was the LGC Finance Winner for Efficiency 2009 for Manor Drive and Customer Services and shortlisted for the LGC Main Award for Efficiency and Transformational Government in March 2010.
-From the Government Business Awards in March 2010 it was winners for Procurement and Waste, and shortlisted for Finance.
-Finally, it has been nominated through MJ for Waste 2010. - The Council's financial management is conducted in accordance with the financial rules set out in the Constitution, the Budget Framework, Financial Regulations, Contract Regulations and Procurement Strategy.
-These rules set out the framework within which the Council conducts its financial affairs and ensures proper financial arrangements are in place. - Full Council approves a balanced budget before the start of each financial year.
+From the Government Business Awards in March 2010 it was winners for Procurement and Waste, and shortlisted for Finance. - The Council's financial management is conducted in accordance with the financial rules set out in the Constitution, the Budget Framework, Financial Regulations, Contract Regulations and Procurement Strategy.
+These rules set out the framework within which the Council conducts its financial affairs and ensures proper financial arrangements are in place.
+Furthermore, the arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010).
+Executive salaries and £500 spending transactions are disclosed in order to maintain transparency. - Full Council approves a balanced budget before the start of each financial year.
 This includes a Medium Term Financial Strategy, annual reviewed, under which it plans its finances, target efficiency savings required and potential council tax implications over a three year rolling period.
-During the year, budget monitoring reports are taken to Management Teams and Members on a regular basis. - In 2009 / 2010, the Council identified savings totally £6.2m in order to deliver a balanced budget that provided for investment in key customer outcomes and a target for 2010 / 2011 of £6.4m.
+During the year, budget monitoring reports are taken to Management Teams and Members on a regular basis.